0

 EbbaBiolight Mix&Try

-EbbaBiolight Mix&Try Kit is our recommended option for starting out with using EbbaBiolight.
-It contains a sample volume (10 µL) of each variant.
-Testing each variant in the EbbaBiolight Mix&Try Kit will allow you to determine which one of our optotracers is best suited for your experiment.
+EbbaBiolight Mix&Try is our recommended option for starting out with using EbbaBiolight.
+It contains 10 µL of each variant.
+Testing each variant in the will allow you to determine which one of our optotracers is best suited for your experiment.

 All EbbaBiolight variants label extracellular and intracellular bacterial amyloids as well as certain glucans produced as part of the extracellular matrix.
 Specifically, the optotracers have been used as follows: EbbaBiolight 480 labeling extracellular matrix produced by P. aeruginosa but not C. albicans in a mircofluidic device during mono- and co-culture.
 EbbaBiolight 630 labeling peptidoglycan and lipoteichoic acids in the cell wall of certain gram positives like Staphylococci and E. faecalis.
 EbbaBiolight 680 labeling curli in the extracellular matrix produced by Salmonella as well as β-glucans, chitin and intracellular amyloid aggregates in yeast- and hypal forms of C. albicans.
 Furthermore, it has been used to track pellicle biofilm formation in B. cenocepacia.
 Contact us to learn more about EbbaBiolight applications.

 All EbbaBiolight variants are exceptionally photostable and fluorogenic.
 When bound to a target, the optotracers can be imaged using fluorescence microscopy and spectral information can be acquired using a fluorescence spectrophotometer.
 As spectral information can give hints of the nature of the target, we recommend to acquire excitation and emission spectra whenever possible.
-Excitation and emission wavelengths for each molecule are shown in Table 1.
-EbbaBiolight are intended for use in live-cultures and are not compatible with fixation.
-If fixation needs to be performed, we recommend to apply fixation after labelling.
+Use recommended filter sets as well as excitation- and emission wavelengths according to the following table.

 Exmax Emmax Recommended filter-sets